Movatterモバイル変換

 College

-Vrabel accepted an athletic scholarship to attendOhio State University and playeddefensive end from 1993 to 1996.
-He compiled twelvesacks as a sophomore, thirteen as a junior, and forty-eight tackles and nine sacks as a senior.[3]
+Vrabel accepted an athletic scholarship to attendOhio State University and playeddefensive end from 1993 to 1996.[3]
+He compiled tensacks as a sophomore, twelve as a junior, and forty-eight tackles and nine sacks as a senior.[4]
 As a senior in 1996, he was recognized as a consensus first-team All-American.
 Vrabel finished his career at Ohio State by being named the Big Ten Defensive Lineman of the Year in both 1995 and 1996, becoming the first of two players to ever win the award twice (Wendell Bryant of Wisconsin being the other).
-He accumulated 36 sacks and 66 tackles for a loss.[4]
+He accumulated 36 sacks and 66 tackles for a loss.[5]

 He was named to theOhio State Football All-Century Team in 2000, and in 2012 was inducted into theOhio State Athletics Hall of Fame.[6]